kristithrasher/World_Weather_Analysis/README.md

 # World_Weather_Analysis
 ## Overview
-Working on a project for PlanMyTrip internet top travel technology company Jack is ahead of the analysis team and has asked me for help in addition to the user interface team.
+Working on a project for PlanMyTrip internet top travel technology company.
+Jack is ahead of the analysis team and has asked me for help in addition to the user interface team.
 Jack as asked me to collect and present data for customers via search page so they can filter on preferred criteria when looking for vacation destinations.
 This will help the customer find the ideal hotel anywhere in the world.
-We will use many applications and software in our guide to complete this task.
+We used many applications and software in our guide to complete this task.
 All based on weather criteria as well so many different tools will be used.
-How might we provide real-time suggestions for our client's ideal hotels?
+We provided real-time suggestions for our client's ideal hotels and travel destinations based on weather search via input by customer.
-Hotels that were within a given range of latitude and longitude and that provided the right kind of weather for the client.
+Destinations including dities and hotels were within a given range of latitude and longitude that provided the right kind of weather for the client.

-When you get back to your desk, your first step is to write out a basic plan for how you'll write code that can do this fairly complex task.

 ## Tools used to complete job requirement
 Matplotlib to create scatterplot series.
 JSon weather data add to pandas dataframes